What is Sodium cyanide?

 - Used in the manufacturing of dyes.

-- Used in the making of electroplating solution.
+- Used in the making of electroplating solutions.

 - Used in the production of hydrocyanic acid.